Water price revision needed for PUB to cover operating costs, invest in water infrastructure: Amy Khor

 She added that the average household consumes about 15 cubic metres of water each month.

-The higher pricing was to encourage those that use more water to "use water wisely and conserve water", she said.
+The higher pricing was to encourage those who use more water to "use water wisely and conserve water", she said.

 Mr Leong also asked if the ministry could confirm that the current water pricing fully took into account the cost of producing water from local sources.